JacobNoahGlik/MathDiscordBot/README.md

 # MathDiscordBot
 The Discord Math Bot is a Python-based bot designed to facilitate mathematical expression formatting within Discord servers.
-It aims to address the limitations of Discord's text formatting capabilities, particularly for educational or math-related discussions.
+It aims to address the limitations of Discord's text formatting capabilities, particularly for educational or math-related discussions by substituting equation representation with unnicode charictors that look like an equation.
+This bot is also able to tell jokes, but that's a separate feture and can easily be disabled.

 <br>